in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 #### Example 1

-Task table below is mapped to Task Table.
+Task class below is mapped to Task table.
 However, there are mismatches in column names.
 We use a few JPA annotations to do the mapping
  - @Table(name = "Task")
  - @Id
  - @GeneratedValue